New Annapurna Trekking Trails (NATT): 11 Days

 New Annapurna Trekking (NATT) Trails Overview

-The New Annapurna Trekking Trails (NATT), as the name suggests, is an alternative to the classic Annapurna Circuit trek.
+The New Annapurna Trekking Trails (NATT), as the name suggests, is an alternative to the Classic Annapurna Circuit trek.
 This journey steers you away from the recently constructed roads along the Annapurna trails and takes you to a more serene route, offering magnificent views of the Annapurna landscape.

-On most parts of your trek, you will trek the distinct red and white paint through serene villages, lush forests, and high mountain regions.
+On most parts of your trek, you will trek through the distinct red and white paint through serene villages, lush forests, and high mountain regions.
 As you make your way from one community to another, you will find the opportunity to experience the unique Himalayan culture and traditions and the warm hospitality of the local communities.

 Developed by the Annapurna Conservation Area Project (ACAP), the New Annapurna Trekking Trails (NATT) aim to preserve the original charm of trekking in the iconic Himalayan trails of this region.
-Away from the touristy crowd, you will make your way through diverse scenery, comprising lush forests of the sub-tropical lowlands to arid desert-like Trans-Himalayan plateaus in the higher elevation zones.
+Away from the touristy crowd, you will make your way through diverse scenery, comprising lush forests of the subtropical lowlands to arid desert-like Trans-Himalayan plateaus in the higher elevation zones.

 During the trek, you will find beautiful vistas of the Annapurna and Dhaulagiri massifs and take in the views of prominent peaks such as Annapurna I (8,091 m), Annapurna II (7,937 m), Machapuchhre (Fishtail Mountain) (6,993 m), Dhaulagiri (8,167 m), Gangapurna (7,455 m), Annapurna South (7,219 m), Khangsar Kang (7,485 m), Nilgiri (7,061 m), Himchuli (6,441 m), and several other surrounding peaks.
 Among many highlights of the trek, the Ice Lake Trek Nepal, locally known as Kicho Tal, poses challenging ascents but rewards you with a pristine view of the turquoise lake.